-Multi-Hand Blackjack is a simple, spontaneous and entertaining online casino game that you can enjoy at Canada’s Golden Riviera Casino.
+Multi-Hand Blackjack is a simple, spontaneous and entertaining online casino game that you can enjoy at the best online casinos.
 Multi-Hand Blackjack offers numerous variations that appeal to the various skill levels of players.

 Multi-Hand Blackjack follows the same rules as the traditional blackjack variant.
 Players will aim to get their hand total as close to or equal to 21, without exceeding that number.
 Additionally, players will strive to get a hand total higher than the dealer’s without a total of 21.

 Players have the option to split hands, however, if they choose to split players cannot double down.
 Players only have the option to split cards of the same value.
 Players also have the option of an insurance bet, which allows them to place a side bet on the dealer having blackjack.
 If players manage to win an insurance bet, they payout will be doubled.
 Cards are dealt from multiple standard decks of 52-cards, which are each shuffled before each new hand is dealt.

 Multi-Hand Blackjack Variants